Frequently Asked Questions

 A general rule of thumb is that 2g will be a generous amount for around 80 switches.
 If you think you might want enough for two keyboards, it's more cost-effective to go for a 5g package.

 How can I remove unwanted or spilled fluorinated oil or grease?

 Using a paper towel to take away as much as possible, and then going over the area with a microfibre cloth, should remove most of the lubricant, except for a thin film which will remain.
-To remove this film, you will need to use a product containing a solvent such as HFC-4310, otherwise known as decafluoropentane.
+To remove this film, you will need to use a product containing a specialist solvent, such as our very own de-loober.

 Can I use rubbing alcohol or acetone to remove fluorinated lubricant residue?

-No. Perfluorocarbon ether is resistant to almost all organic solvents, except for specialist chemicals such as HFC-4310.
+No. Perfluorocarbon ether is resistant to almost all organic solvents, except for specialist chemicals called fluorocarriers.
 Using an unsuitable solvent such as alcohol or acetone may simply damage the material you are attempting to remove the lubricant from.
+Try using de-loober!.

 Which lubricant should I use for my keyboard?